Homemade Manual

 V. Function Keys in the ART Program

-"down-arrow" Decrease transmitter power (You don’t need to use this)
+"down-arrow" Decrease transmitter power (You don’t need to use this)2.
+In the Measurement Menu

 "up-arrow" Increase Transmitter power (You don’t need to use this)